The LuViRA Dataset: Synchronized Vision, Radio, and Audio Sensors for Indoor Localization: Known Limitations and Remarks

-The following limitations and remarks should be considered when using the dataset: \begin{itemize} \item Due to the requirements of the different systems, a bundle of cables is added to the system that connects the robot to different systems outside the effective area.
+1) Due to the need for power supply and synchronization, a bundle of cables is connected to the robot.
 For some of the trajectories, the cables are hanging from the roof to avoid complications in the scene due to the robot's movement.
-For the radio system, the cables become a part of the channel which might affect the accuracy of the localization algorithm.
+For the radio system, the cables become a part of the channel, which might affect the accuracy of the localization algorithm.
 For the vision system, the cables are seen by the camera in some frames and create a dynamic environment.
-Moreover, the movement of the robot is restricted by the cables that were attached to it. \item The ``grid" part of the dataset includes the movement facing the same direction of the studio due to the previous remark/limitation (cables).
-This results in the same viewing direction for the camera and the same direction between the antenna that is connected to the UE and LuMaMi.
-For the vision data, random trajectories can be used instead. \item The temperature of the mocap studio has increased significantly throughout the measurements due to the equipment in the studio.
-After the change in the temperature was noticed, the room is measured almost every hour for the second and the third day of the experiments but the temperature data do not exist for the first day where the room got significantly warmer in the evening.
-We believe the temperature was around \SI{28}{\celsius}.
-The internal temperature change of the devices was not recorded.
-The change in the temperature affects the propagation medium of the air, which can have an impact on the audio and radio based localization algorithms.
-This is only important for using the ``grid" data and there is no significant temperature change observed for the ``random" data. \end{itemize}
+Moreover, the movement of the robot is restricted by the cables that are attached to it.

+2) In the ``grid" data, the robot is facing the same direction of the studio due to the previous remark/limitation (cables).
+This results in the same viewing direction for the camera and the same direction between the antenna that is connected to the UE and \textit{LuMaMi}.
+For vision data, ``random" data can be used instead.

+3) The room temperature increases significantly throughout the measurements, due to the equipment in the studio.
+After the change in temperature is noticed, the studio is measured almost every hour for the second half of the ``grid" data.
+Unfortunately, no temperature data exist for the first half of the ``grid" data, where the studio got significantly warmer in the evening.
+We believe that the temperature was around \SI{28}{\celsius}.
+This is only important for the ``grid" data, and no significant temperature change was observed for the ``random" data.